pulumi/examples/README.md

 [Voting App](aws-ts-voting-app) | Create a simple voting app using Redis and Python Flask.
 [Web Server](aws-ts-webserver) | Deploy an EC2 Virtual machine using TypeScript to run a Python web server.
 [Web Server with Manual Provisioning](aws-ts-ec2-provisioners) | Use Pulumi dynamic providers to accomplish post-provisioning configuration steps.
+[LangServe - Hello OpenAI](aws-ts-langserve) | Deploy a LangServe app that uses OpenAI's on AWS ECS.

 ### JavaScript